-I first met Output back in January 2016.
+I first became aware of Output back in January 2016.
 I had just finished a European tour and was back in the States looking for some interesting projects to get involved with.
 The team was small back then, maybe eight or nine people in a studio in Hollywood.
 You could feel it in the air when you walked into the place that a great company was being born.
 Super creative people working together and taking the initiative to get stuff done without direction.

-My friend Bruce was in the midst of developing Output’s first standalone plugin, Movement.
+My friend Bruce was in the midst of developing Output’s first standalone plugin, MOVEMENT.
 I joined the team to give him a hand ironing out some of the finer details in the code and doing whatever I could to help out.

-Fast forward two and a half years, Output has tripled in size and moved to a beautiful space in Chinatown.
-I’ve been happily working on the Arcade audio engine and architecture – and now the world can check out our latest invention.
+Fast forward two-and-a-half years, Output has tripled in size and moved to a beautiful space in Chinatown.
+I’ve been happily working on the ARCADE audio engine and architecture, and now the world can check out our latest invention.

 What does a day in the life at Output look like?

 After that, it’s really time to dive into the work.
-Currently, my role at Output mostly concerns the Arcade audio engine, as well as the audio quality of the system.
+Currently, my role at Output mostly concerns the ARCADE audio engine, as well as the audio quality of the system.
 I work closely with the sound design team to make sure that the app is meeting their needs and the sound quality is at the Output standard.

 What was your starting point in music?

 I’m sure most of us can trace our start in music back to playing instruments as kids.
 Like anyone else, my parents tried to start me out young.
 I played the violin as a child but didn’t stick with it.
-Later in life, I picked up the bass guitar, but then swapped it out again for a normal six string.
-That didn’t stick either and for a long time, I wasn’t a part of music at all.
+Later in life, I picked up the bass guitar, but then swapped it out again for a normal six-string.
+That didn’t stick either, and for a long time, I wasn’t a part of music at all.

-Then in high school, my friends exposed me to underground bass music parties, and the rest is history.
+Then, in high school, my friends exposed me to underground bass music parties, and the rest is history.
 I became obsessed with sound design and music production and began my music project.

 How do you balance the two?